-Chocolate is a product of the cacao bean which grows primarily in the tropical climates of West Africa and Latin America.
+Chocolate is a product of the cacao bean, which grows primarily in the tropical climates of West Africa and Latin America.
 The cacao bean is more commonly referred to as cocoa, so that is the term we will use throughout.
-Two West African countries, Ghana and the Ivory Coast, supply 75% of the world’s cocoa market.
+West African countries supply more than 70% of the world’s cocoa market.
 The cocoa they grow and harvest is sold to a variety of chocolate companies, including some of the largest in the world.

 In recent years, a handful of organizations and journalists have exposed the widespread use of child labor, and in some cases slavery, on West African cocoa farms.[2,3] Since that time, the industry has become increasingly secretive, making it difficult for reporters to not only access farms where human rights violations still occur, but to then disseminate this information to the public.
 For example, in 2004 a journalist was kidnapped and remains missing today.
 More recently, three journalists from a daily newspaper were detained by government authorities in the Ivory Coast after publishing an article about government corruption related to the cocoa industry.
 The farms of West Africa supply cocoa to international giants such as Hershey’s, Mars and Nestlé – revealing the industry’s direct connection to child labor, human trafficking and slavery.

 In West Africa, cocoa is a commodity crop grown primarily for export.
 As the chocolate industry has grown over the years, so has the demand for cheap cocoa.
 Today, cocoa farmers barely make a living selling the beans and often resort to the use of child labor in order to keep their prices competitive.